 Patch home page

-Creating a modern, user-centered source for local news and events
+A modern, user-centered source for news & events

 Overview

-I was hired with the goal of making the Patch app and website centered around quality user experience and reflect a more modern design.
-This would expand Patch’s user base by attracting a larger more diverse audience, and increase advertising profits through more business link clicks and display-ad views.
+I was hired to redesign the Patch app and website to be more modern and user-friendly.
+Patch wanted to attract a larger, more diverse audience and increase advertising profits through more business link clicks and display-ad views.

-The first major page we tackled was the local homepage.
+The first page we tackled was the local homepage.
 We began with a whiteboarding session that included a Product Manager, UX researcher, front-end developer, and me, the Senior Product Designer.
-This enabled us to rapidly align our goals, ideas and requirements.
+This enabled us to rapidly align our goals, ideas, and requirements.

 1 – Unclear offerings